AmanSultanBaig/CSV-Task-with-NodeJS/README.md

 ## Client

-For frontend you need to go `Client` Folder with This cmd: `cd client` & run this `npm i` or `npm install`, it will install all necessary packages which are required to execute client application with their given version in `package.json`
+For frontend you need to go `Client` Folder with This cmd: `cd client` & run this `npm i` or `npm install`, it will install all necessary packages which are required to execute client application with their given version in `package.json`, after completing installation, run `ng serve --open` or `ng serve -o`, to `serve` client application,